 In October, 2014, I helped to launch The Reply, an online magazine dedicated to breaking the status quo and sharing real stories for millennials.
 The site exploded with traffic, tallying 4,100 unique visitors in the first 24-hours alone.

 At the time, I was also freelancing for other clients and magazines and still holding up a full-time job.
 I had to make a move.

 So, after a lot of preparation and many sleepless nights, I made the leap to self-employment.

-Now, I am the owner of Web of Words, where I help solopreneurs and small business owners create real human connections online through blogging and social media.
-I’m also managing editor at The Reply, and I continue to write for a number of Canadian newspapers and magazines.
+Now, I am the owner of Web of Words, where we help small business owners create real human connections online through blogging, website copywriting, email campaigns and social media marketing.
+I also continue writing for a number of Canadian publications on the side.

 I built this site as a hub for my freelance writing.
 You can see my portfolio of recent published by clicking the button below.